wwu3w/ORIE6590_project/README.md

 # ORIE6590_project
 State space: <br />
 car state: 2D array with dimention Rx(tau_d + L).
 Each entry represents the number of cars that need time tau to reach the destination r. <br />
 passenger/order state: 2D array with dimention RxR.
-Each entry represents that number of orders that start from o to d. city time: a integer that represents the cumulative running time of the system to up now.<br />
+Each entry represents that number of orders that start from o to d.<br />
+city time: a integer that represents the cumulative running time of the system to up now.<br />

 Action space: <br />